How to Earn Money as a Singer

 #1 Make money busking

-This is a great option for musicians early in their career, not only to earn money, but also to gain confidence at performing and responding to a live audience.
+Busking is a great option for musicians early in their career, not only to earn money singing, but also to gain confidence at performing and responding to a live audience.

 Busking requires minimal pre-planning, and avoids the necessity of actually approaching a venue to request performance space.
 The income can be somewhat unpredictable, and depends heavily on factors such as foot traffic, the weather, and even the time of year — so choosing the right time and place is essential.